Welcome to the ABDA's online community for

 June 10, 2013- You can become a member of a free moderated support group for Behcet's patients by visiting: http://health.groups.yahoo.com/group/Behcet-support

 May 1, 2013- If you would like to watch the Discovery Health Channel's "Mystery Diagnosis" show featuring Joanne Zeis' search for a diagnosis of Behcet's Disease or to obtain books and information about BD, contact Joanne at firstname.lastname@example.org

 April 29, 2013- 16th International Conference on Behçet's Disease

 As the main event in the world of Behçet’s Disease, the Conference will provide high quality contributions on a wide range of topics including clinical innovations, genetics and basic science.
 Update on new therapeutic strategies will be presented and challenging issues will be discussed.
 We have planned to invite distinguished lecturers notably in the field of innate immunity.

-To make this Conference the most interactive, we will organize breakfast meetings that will be an opportunity for sharing experiences with experts.
-As the last Conference in Paris was held in 1993, we are honoured to welcome you again in the “City of Light” and we wish your stay being instructive and enjoyable.
+To make this Conference the most interactive, breakfast meetings will organized, providing an opportunity to share experiences with experts.
+The last Behcet's Conference was held in Paris in 1993.

 1-Information on ongoing gevokizumab clinical studies can be found at: www.clinicaltrials.gov. or by visiting: http://www.clinicaltrials.gov/ct2/show/NCT01747538?term=gevokizumab&rank=3